Newspaper Page Text

 But comparisons are odious.
 We

-are told that Woodrow Wilson
+arc • ild that Woodrow Wilson

-took from the race the registership
+took from the race the registersh’p

-of the Treasury. an assistant at.
+cf the Treasury. an assistant at

 torney generalship, the auditor of

-the Navy and the ministershin to
+the Navv and the ministershin to

 Hayti.
 But why did he not tell us

-that the Republican party has
+'hat the Republican party las

 failed to restore these important

-posts after ten years' restoration to
+pos’s after ten years’ restoration to

 power?
-Did, Dr. Hawkins forget
+Did.
+Dr. Hawkins forget

-that President Wilsen appointed
+that President Wilson appointed

-jcolored men as special assistants
+.colored men as special assistants

-ito the Secretary of War and S»cre
+,to the Secretary of War and S 'c-e

-that the last Democratic Pres dent
+that the last Democratic Pres.dent

-Jssued over six hundred commis
+issued over six hundred commis

 sions to colored men. a number

-wl}i(:h transcends all of the com
+which transcends all of the com

-missions jssued to Negroes by Re-
+missions issued to Negroes by Re

-!
-THE A. M. E. Conference now a
+THE A. M E- Conference now a

 matter of history.
 Under the guid